University of Maryland, Baltimore County: LLC (Language Literacy & Culture)

-Women Involved in Learning and Leadership

-The Women Involved in Learning and Leadership LLC is intended to promote leadership skills in social issues.
-Residents hear speakers, activists, and organizations involved in social change as well as plan and attend related events.
-Though not its sole focal points, feminism and gender issues predominate this LLC.

-STEM LLC

-The STEM LLC is UMBC's tenth and largest LLC, and as of Fall 2016 houses 75 students.
-The STEM LLC is intended for first and second year students at UMBC majoring in STEM.
-Residents have access to Peer Mentors that are exclusive to the STEM LLC, resources through the College of Natural and Mathematical Sciences, and different seminars that assist residents with deepening their understanding and knowledge of STEM.

 Student Events Board

-The Student Events Board, stylized as (seb), is the major programming organization on campus.
-They host approximately 150 events a semester that are diverse, fun, and often free.
-The spring festival on campus, Quadmania, is hosted entirely by (seb).

 UMBC holds homecoming in the fall semester during the month of October.
 Homecoming consists of numerous activities and festivities on campus.
 Namely, Homecoming includes the 5K Dawg Chase race, and a comedy show.
 Past performances include Trevor Noah, Jim Gaffigan, B. J. Novak, Nick Offerman, Bo Burnham, and others.

 Quadmania serves as the university's student festival during the spring semester.
 The event takes place during April outdoors, near the center of campus on the Quad or Erickson Field.
 The headliner for the spring of 2012 was Gym Class Heroes.
 The headliner for the spring of 2013 was Macklemore & Ryan Lewis and that for the spring of 2014 was Capital Cities.